Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 2. DEVELOPMENT

 2.2.
-Configuring the CAN network and expansion module parameters
+Configuring CAN network and expansion module parameters

 2.3.
-Electrical connection and manual configuration of communication DIP switches
+Electrical connection and manual DIP switch communication configuration

 2.7.
 Analog input and output values